Nani1-glitch/Health-care-Chatbot-with-UI/README.md

-# :two_hearts: Health Care Chat-Bot 🤖
+# Health Care Chat-Bot 🤖
-Project for the 6th Semester Subject -> Machine Learning

 Health Care Chat-Bot is a Healthcare Domain Chatbot to simulate the predictions of a General Physician.

 ## :page_with_curl: Brief